King Abdullah Economic City: Overview

-With a total development area of 173 km² (66.8 sq mi), the city is located along the coast of the Red Sea, around 40 km south of Rabigh city and 100 km north of Jeddah, the commercial hub of Saudi Arabia.
+With a total development area of 173 km^{2} (66.8 sq mi), the city is located along the coast of the Red Sea, around 40 km south of Rabigh city and 100 km north of Jeddah, the commercial hub of Saudi Arabia.
 The city is also approximately an hour and 20 minutes away from the city of Mecca, 3 hours from Medina by car and an hour away from all Middle Eastern capital cities by plane.

 The total cost of the city is around SR 207 billion, with the project being built by Emaar Properties.
-A Tadawul-listed company created from Emaar Properties, a Dubai-based public joint stock company and one of the world’s largest real estate companies, and SAGIA (Saudi Arabian General Investment Authority) which is the main facilitator of the project.
+A Tadawul-listed company created from Emaar Properties, a Dubai-based public joint stock company and one of the world's largest real estate companies, and SAGIA (Saudi Arabian General Investment Authority) which is the main facilitator of the project.

 The city, along with another five economic cities, is a part of an ambitious "10x10" program to place Saudi Arabia among the world's top ten competitive investment destinations by the year 2010, planned by SAGIA.
 The first stage of the city was completed in 2010 and the whole city was planned to be fully completed by 2020.
 The city aims to diversify the nation's oil-based economy by bringing direct foreign and domestic investments.
 The city also aspires to help create up to one million jobs.
 Upon completion, KAEC is intended to have a population of 2 million.
 By 2018, it only had a population of 7,000.
 The Financial Times wrote that the city served as a warning for grand megaprojects in the region, as the project fell well short of the initial grand proposals behind the project.
+In 2026, the BBC noted that "the goal of it becoming a business and tourism hub hasn't materialised".

 It is being built along with four other new cities in Saudi Arabia to control sprawl and congestion in existing cities.

 The port of the city is part of the Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its connections to Central and Eastern Europe.